Chinese Medicine Treatment for Hair Loss

 Where to buy (amazon link): Ginseng Oil

-How to use: You need to massage your hair and scalp with natural oils infused with ginseng.
+How to use: Apply natural oils infused with ginseng on your hair and scalp.
 Or, you can use hair growth oil which contains ginseng.

 3) Ji Xue Cao (Gotu Kola) can be used in treating hair loss, it improves blood circulation while reducing blood pressure.
 It also provides relief from anxiety and insomnia and can even improve memory.
 It is used for promoting hair growth especially in people experiencing male pattern baldness or alopecia caused by the onset of old age (3).